automl/neps/docs/run_pipeline.md

     return loss
 ```

-## Expected Returns
+### 2. Dictionary

-In this section, we will outline the key variables that are expected to be returned when utilizing the `run_pipeline`
+In this section, we will outline the special variables that are expected to be returned when the `run_pipeline` function returns a dictionary.
-function.

-### Loss
+#### Loss

 One crucial return variable is the `loss`.
 This metric serves as a fundamental indicator for the optimizer.
+One option is to return a dictionary with the `loss` as a key, along with other user-chosen metrics.

 !!! note

     Loss can be any value that is to be minimized by the objective function.
-We have chosen to label that as `loss`,
-    because of it's natural integration with neural networks common terminology.

-Additionally, the function can be modified to include other data in its return.
-One option is to return a dictionary
-with the `loss` as a key, along with other user-chosen metrics.

 ```python
 def run_pipeline(